stegmannb/container-ubuntu-ansible/README.md

-# container-archlinux-ansible
+# container-ubuntu-ansible

-An Archlinux container used for testing Ansible roles.
+An Ubuntu container used for testing Ansible roles.

 ## Molecule example